source-br/Darkerplusplus/README.md

 ### Instalação:

-- Execute o UltraUX.exe que virá junto do zip.
+- Run the UltraUX.exe file included in the zip.
-- Após instalar o UltraUX e reiniciar o computador execute o instalador e siga as instruções na tela.
+- After installing UltraUX and restarting your computer, run the installer and follow the on-screen instructions.

 [Download](https://github.com/TeamSourceBR/Darkerplusplus/releases)

 ##

 > [!WARNING]
-> - Certifique-se de fazer backup dos seus arquivos antes de usar o Darker++, especialmente das configurações do Hammer++, não nos responsabilizamos por nenhuma perca.
+> - Make sure to back up your files before using Darker++, especially your Hammer++ settings.
+We are not responsible for any data loss.
-> - Este programa só funciona no windows 10.
+> - This program only works on Windows 10.
-> - Sempre que uma nova versão do Hammer++ for lançada atualizaremos nosso instalador também, então será necessario baixar a versão mais recente do instalador e reinstalar o tema.
+> - Whenever a new version of Hammer++ is released, we will update our installer as well.
+Therefore, it will be necessary to download the latest version of the installer and reinstall the theme.